 We're starting to reopen some National Trust gardens and parks, as well as car parks, in line with government guidance.
 You will need to book your visit in advance.
 In the North West, this week you can book visits to Speke Hall, Quarry Bank, Dunham, Lyme and Tatton Park.
 We'll be opening new places when we can, so check back each week.

-The doors are closed and the dust sheets cover the furniture.
-When Lyme opens again, if you haven't visited the house before, or its been a while, we would love to welcome you, tell you our stories and share with you the beautiful rooms.
+The doors have re-opened and the dust sheets and covers have come off the furniture.
+Things are a little different in the house, but we would love to welcome you back, tell you centuries old stories and share with you the beautiful house at Lyme.

-A house filled with treasures, an ancient deer park and a renowned family garden- 300 years of history have unfolded at Dunham Massey.
-Home to two great families, the Booths and the Greys; their stories of fortune, scandal and duty can still be felt across the estate today.
+Over 400 years of history have unfolded at Dunham Massey.
+Home to two ancient families, the Booths and the Greys, their stories of international fortune and friendship can still be felt across the estate today.

 There are lots of weird and wonderful items on show at Quarry Bank, but did you know that there are thousands more behind closed doors?
 Our Collections and Archive team are working to make more of the objects available for you to see online and in person.